Demi0619/deeplearning-notes/Neural Networks and Deep Learning/shallow NN.md

 - Use sigmoid for binary classification (0/1), others Relu.
 - Find the one better fit with your problem through try-out.
+## Why do we need non linear activation function